 - Don’t take the supplement with a high-fiber meal or laxative.
 This fiber can prevent the body from fully absorbing the calcium

 There are all kinds of nutrients that contribute to the development and maintenance of healthy bones, but calcium is backed by a strong body of evidence that presents a clear connection to bone health.
 A simple and straight-forward focus on eating foods rich in calcium can help keep the bones of the spine, and entire body for that matter strong and supportive for life-long healthy movement.

 Back Pain Management

-The information herein on "Calcium Essential for Strong Back and Neck Bones El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Calcium Essential for Strong Back and Neck Bones El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.